UPPMAX/linux-command-line-201/docs/lesson_plans/20250602/README.md

 11:00-11:15 |Break                  |.
 11:15-12:00 |`awk`                  |RB

-I should assume the learners can use a pipe,
+I should assume the learners can use a pipe.

 ## `grep`